Skip to main content

 "What did I…?"
 Aniruddha stopped, alarmed to see Bondita tear up.

 "Hai Bhogoban.
-The day is almost over and so many needs to be done."
+The day is almost over, and so much needed to be done."
 She looked around.

 "Are you crying?"
 Aniruddha looked perplexed.
 "Hold on.
 Wait."
 He held her shoulders, making her look up at him, teary-eyed.
 "You go and study.
 I will clean up the mess and take the clothes for ironing.
 I will bring back something to eat for dinner so you can skip making that, and I will put up the curtains."